Skip to main content

 2. The server sends the response body in chunks.

-3. The client can read these chunks as they arrive using a ReadableStream and a TextDecoder.
+3. The client reads these chunks as they arrive using a ReadableStream and a TextDecoder.

 Example server implementation

-This Node.js code creates a simple HTTP server designed to act as a backend that streams responses using the Google Generative AI SDK to a frontend application.
-It showcases the two distinct methods discussed earlier for delivering this real-time data.
+This Node.js code creates a simple HTTP server that streams responses using the Google Generative AI SDK to a frontend application.
+It demonstrates both methods described above.

 Core Components and Setup

-The server begins by importing necessary modules and setting up the connection to the Google AI service.
+The server starts by importing necessary modules and setting up the connection to the Google AI service.

-• import { createServer } from 'node:http';: This line imports the fundamental http module from Node.js, which is essential for creating an HTTP server.
+• import { createServer } from 'node:http';: The fundamental http module from Node.js for creating an HTTP server.

-• import { GoogleGenAI } from '@google/genai';: This imports the official Google AI SDK for Node.js, providing a straightforward interface to interact with the Gemini family of models.
+• import { GoogleGenAI } from '@google/genai';: The official Google AI SDK for Node.js, providing an interface to interact with the Gemini family of models.

-• import url from 'node:url';: This utility module is used for parsing URL strings, which allows the server to easily read the requested path and any query parameters.
+• import url from 'node:url';: A utility module for parsing URL strings, so the server can read the requested path and query parameters.

 const ai = new GoogleGenAI({ apiKey: process.env.GEMINI_API_KEY });